 “We call it the Purcell stair climber” exclaims Kevin Blades, a veteran mountain hiking guide at Purcell Mountain Lodge.
 The approach to Porcupine Ridge, our goal for the day, is certainly steep at times but with high alpine scenery that’s in the world-class category, it’s not a hardship to be hiking here, even if it means I’m sucking wind at times.
-In fact John and I reveled in the fact that we were able to get high up into the Purcells, not once but twice on a three day/three night visit to the lodge.
+In fact, John and I reveled in the fact that we were able to get high up into the Purcells, not once but twice on a three day/three night visit to Purcell Mountain Lodge.

 Built in 1989 but showing no signs of age, Purcell Mountain Lodge is the most luxurious of the backcountry lodges I’ve visited in the Canadian Rockies to date.
 Accessed via a scenic, 10 minute helicopter flight from Golden, British Columbia, the lodge welcomes guests in summer for hiking and in winter for backcountry skiing.

 Most guests stay for three or four nights, enough time especially with no access to phones or computers (okay there are a couple of high spots in the mountains where your phone might pick up a signal) to unwind.

 It doesn’t take long to get into the groove of life at Purcell Mountain Lodge.
 The hosts – in our case retired school teachers Cathy and Doug from Canmore, guides Sarah (from Banff) and Kevin (from Kimberley) along with our cook, Gerry Gallant (formerly at Crazyweed Kitchen and Emerald Lake Lodge) ensured that our stay lived up to our expectations from the minute we got to the lodge.